Kotlin/dokka/docs/topics/runners/cli.md

     </def>
     <def title="reportUndocumented">
         <p>
-            Whether to emit warnings about visible undocumented declarations, that is declarations from this package and without KDocs, after they have been filtered by <code>documentedVisibilities</code>.
+            Whether to emit warnings about visible undocumented declarations, that is declarations without KDocs after they have been filtered by <code>documentedVisibilities</code> and other filters.
         </p>
         <p>This setting works well with <code>failOnWarning</code>.</p>
         <p>This can be configured on source set level.</p>